epn-vespa/tutorials/ExPRES-tutorial/ExPRES-Tutorial.md

 ExPRES can also display the polarization (positive for northern sources, negative for southern ones) in the same manner.
 This can be done be selecting the polarization checkbox.

-The frequency axis unit, the output format, and the frequency scale can be chosen using the “Options” checkboxes.
+The frequency axis unit, the output format, and the frequency scale can be chosen using the *Options* checkboxes.

 <img src="https://raw.githubusercontent.com/megadiesel705/tutorials/master/ExPRES-tutorial/img/dynamic-spectra_2.png" width="500" alt="dynamic-spectra-2">